 Our whole-kernel rye flour delivers not only a rich, hearty taste, but enormous health benefits.
 Just 1/2 cup of rye flour provides 1/3 of your recommended daily fiber.
 Rye is also high in protein and the important B vitamins, as well as crucial minerals such as potassium, magnesium, calcium, manganese, iron, cobalt, copper, zinc, chrome, phosphorus, iodine, and boron.

-Our sifted rye (1.5 pound packages) has a silky smooth texture and lighter color, while retaining the earthy, nutty flavors of the whole-kernel flour.
+Our sifted rye (90% extraction) has a silky smooth texture and lighter color, while retaining the earthy, nutty flavors of the whole-kernel flour.
 It’s good in a variety of breads, but really shines in biscuits, pancakes, pie crusts, cookies, and (our favorite!) brownies.
 Here’s the recipe for the Violet Bakery’s famous Rye Brownies.